Lingnan garden: Stones

 Lingnan garden uses a different set of stones from those used by Jiangnan and Northern Chinese gardens.
 It utilizes local minerals such as Minnan granite, Hainan coral stone, and Taiwan Guru stone.
 Gardens of this style prefer not to stack up its stones, but instead have them spread outward horizontally, with various methods and patterns of outward spreading.

 Architecture

 Lingnan garden uses towers, bridges, and corridors.
 This style either uses "high walls and cold lanes" to divide a garden into a combination of multiple courtyards, or simply connect the buildings and the courtyards as one single whole.
 The architecture involves high pillars, wide corridors, and thick walls.
 "Three carvings and three sculpting" (Jyutping: Saam1 diu1 saam1 sou3; Traditional Chinese: 三雕三塑) – carvings made of wood, brick and stone, and sculptures made of clay, mud, and granite – are prevalent.
-Classical Lingnan gardens utilize full gardens of three carvings and three sculpting, as shown in Bou Mak Garden (Jyutping: Bou2 mak6 jyun4; Traditional Chinese: 寶墨園, literally "Garden of Treasure and Ink") in Punyu, Gwongzau.
+Classical Lingnan gardens utilize full gardens of three carvings and three sculpting, as shown in Bou Mak Garden (Jyutping: Bou2 mak6 jyun4; Traditional Chinese: 寶墨園, literally "Garden of Treasure and Ink") in Panyu.
 Buildings in Lingnan garden are typically constructed in classical Lingnan style.